Appointment with Danger: Background

-The film was announced in July 1948 as Postal Inspector.
-It was always envisioned as a vehicle for Alan Ladd.
-Ardel Wray and Robert L. Richards wrote the script, and the film was meant to follow Chicago Deadline.
-However, production was pushed back to allow Ladd to make Captain Carey, U.S.A.
+The film was announced in July 1948 under the title of Postal Inspector and envisioned as a vehicle for Alan Ladd.
+Ardel Wray and Robert L. Richards wrote the script, and the film was intended to follow Chicago Deadline (1949).
+The production was delayed to allow Ladd to appear in Captain Carey, U.S.A.
 The film's title was changed to Dead Letter.
-William Keighley was originally announced as director, then he was replaced by Lewis Allen.
+William Keighley was originally announced as the film's director, but he was replaced by Lewis Allen.

 Phyllis Calvert was signed in April 1949.
-According to Calvert, the studio did not believe that she would accept the part, as she had turned down several previous film offers.
+According to her, the studio did not believe that she would accept the part, as she had declined several previous film offers.

 After six weeks of script rewrites, filming began on June 16, 1949.
 The title was changed again to United States Mail.

-The film features Jack Webb and Harry Morgan as villains, later famously paired as Los Angeles police detectives on the Dragnet television show.
-The film's co-writer Richard L. Breen had previously worked with Webb on the radio series Pat Novak for Hire, and would write at least three scripts for Dragnet, including the 1954 theatrical film and the 1966 TV-movie pilot for the revival series.
+The film features Jack Webb and Harry Morgan as villains, later paired as Los Angeles police detectives on the Dragnet television show.
+The film's cowriter Richard L. Breen had previously worked with Webb on the radio series Pat Novak for Hire, and would write at least three scripts for Dragnet, including the 1954 theatrical film and the 1966 TV-movie pilot for the revival series.

 Reception

-The film was released in the U.K. in April 1950.
-It made its U.S. debut in May 1951, retitled as Appointment with Danger.
+The film was released in the U.K. in April 1950 and debuted in the U.S. in May 1951, retitled as Appointment with Danger.

+In a contemporary review for The New York Times, critic A. H. Weiler wrote: "'Appointment With Danger' lives up to its title as Ladd, checking on the murder of another postal inspector in Gary, Ind., finds a visiting nun who saw the criminals.
+Since the scenarists had no intention of fashioning a whodunit, they have succeeded in making their story a tense, hard-boiled exposé of a crime in the making as Ladd, using his witness, insinuates himself into the gang which has already killed and which is planning the robbery. ...
+'Appointment With Danger' not only proves that crime does not pay but that it can be interesting to observe."

+Awards

-The movie was nominated for the Edgar Award for best mystery film of the year by the Mystery Writers of America, but lost to Five Fingers.
+The film was nominated for the Edgar Award for best mystery film of the year by the Mystery Writers of America, but lost to Five Fingers.

-Critical response

-Bosley Crowther, film critic for The New York Times, liked the film, especially the screenplay.
-He wrote, "[I]t's fairly obvious that it's all familiar stuff to our hero, for he evinces as much emotion over these muscular goings-on as a postal clerk counting air mail stamps.
-But he is fortunate in having a vehicle, which is basically a cops-and-robbers tale, tautly written by scenarists Richard Breen and Warren Duff, who also have injected humor in the modern idiom into their dialogue.
-And he is fortunate too in having the support of principals who handle these lines and roles as to the manner born.
-As a result, Appointment With Danger lives up to its title as Ladd, checking on the murder of another postal inspector in Gary, Ind., finds a visiting nun who saw the criminals."

-Variety gave the film a positive review, writing, "Ladd is right at home as the tightlipped, tough inspector assigned to the case.
-There is a neat contrasting byplay in the nun character done by Phyllis Calvert as co-star, which adds an offbeat note to the meller plot."